Go Ad-Free

 “Preliminary estimates of U.S. drug overdose deaths exceeded 60,000 in 2016 and were partially driven by a fivefold increase in overdose deaths involving synthetic opioids (excluding methadone), from 3,105 in 2013 to approximately 20,000 in 2016.
 Illicitly manufactured fentanyl, a synthetic opioid 50–100 times more potent than morphine, is primarily responsible for this rapid increase.
 In addition, fentanyl analogs such as acetylfentanyl, furanylfentanyl, and carfentanil are being detected increasingly in overdose deaths and the illicit opioid drug supply.”

 Fentanyl powder does not come from your local pharmacy.
 Most of it is illicit and is coming from foreign countries (CBS news; New York Times, Aug.
 10, 2017).
 China and Mexico are major sources of illegal fentanyl.
 It is being added to heroin or even counterfeit opioid pills that look like Percocet (CNN June 8, 2017) or Oxycontin.
-The government does not seem to know how to stem the flow of illicit fentanyl that is flooding the country.
+The government does not seem to know how to stem the flow of illicit fentanyl that continues to flood into the country.

 Doctors and Opioids: